OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 This article will introduce you to the technical aspects of Office Scripts.
 You'll learn the critical parts of the TypeScript-based script code and how the Excel objects and APIs work together.

-If you would prefer to get started with an interactive experience, try the tutorial [Tutorial: Create and format an Excel table](../tutorials/excel-tutorial.md) or visit our [samples](../resources/samples/samples-overview.md).
+If you would prefer to get started with an interactive experience, try [Tutorial: Create and format an Excel table](../tutorials/excel-tutorial.md) or visit our [samples](../resources/samples/samples-overview.md).

 ## TypeScript: The language of Office Scripts